BenergyRacing/fsae-cost-report-crawler/README.md

 ## Additional Tools

+### Catalog Crawler

+There is a tool that crawls the whole FSAE Online Catalog and outputs a JSON object containing the details of all materials, fasteners, processes, process multipliers and tools.

+To generate the JSON, run `npm run tools:crawl-catalog`.

+The output is the ["Catalog" TypeScript interface](https://github.com/BenergyRacing/fsae-cost-report-crawler/tree/main/src/models).

 ### Converting PDF to PNG

 There is a tool to convert the first page of the PDF files into PNG images.